giantswarm/external-dns-app/README.md

 Some apps have restrictions on how they can be deployed.
 Not following these limitations will most likely result in a broken deployment.

-* Requires [nginx-ingress-controller-app v1.14.0](https://github.com/giantswarm/nginx-ingress-controller-app/blob/master/CHANGELOG.md#1140---2021-02-23) or greater to work (due to the need for the filtering annotation).
+* External DNS v2.0.0+ requires [nginx-ingress-controller-app v1.14.0](https://github.com/giantswarm/nginx-ingress-controller-app/blob/master/CHANGELOG.md#1140---2021-02-23) or greater to work (due to the need for the filtering annotation).
    * If you do not (or cannot) upgrade `nginx-ingress-controller-app` to `v1.14.0`, you can work around this by running the following command to ensure the default `external-dns` continues to reconcile the relevant Service: